mgaletti/Euterpe/README.md

 Feel free to use among your students.

-The codes here and data were organized by:
+The data and codes were organized by:

 Mauro Galetti - São Paulo State University (UNESP), Rio Claro, SP, Brazil